Rexe0/BetterSurvival/README.md

 - Windy days can occur in the Spring and Autumn where petals/leaves fall from the sky (Purely visual)
 - A Weather Radio can be bought from an Expert Cartographer Villager which will display the Date, Season and tomorrow's weather forecast

+**Miscellaneous:**
+- When a lightning rod above a copper block is struck by lightning, the energy will pass through up to 32 copper blocks in any direction.
+It will not pass through weathered copper but it can pass through waxed copper blocks
+- Any furnaces, blast furnaces or smokers adjacent to an energized copper block will be powered for 60 seconds and will smelt items 2x as fast as usual for the duration
+- Up to 9 furnaces/blast furnaces/smokers can be powered by a single lightning strike